krainboltgreene/authn/README.md

   has_authentication
   has_password_recovery mailer: "PasswordRecoveryMailer"
-  has_activation mailer: "ActivationMailer", on_create: false
+  has_activation mailer: "ActivationMailer", on_create_send: false
-  has_login_protection maximum: 3, redirect: { controller: :accounts, action: :maximum_login_failure }
+  has_login_protection maximum: 3
   has_secure_password

   validates :email, uniqueness: true, presence: true, length: 5..255